coolchip/luxtronik2/README.md

 ```

+## Migrating to version 2.0.0

+The API changed between version 1.0.3 and version 2.0.0.
+[See migrating guide](MIGRATING.md) for information on how to migrate your application to the new API.

 ## Migrating to version 1.0.0

 The API changed between version 0.1.2 and version 1.0.0.
 [See migrating guide](MIGRATING.md) for information on how to migrate your application to the new API.